stgeorgeshurstville/bulletin/index.md

 [comment]: ##### "where the sentence came from, e.g. Psalm 1:1"
 [comment]: ----------------------------------------------------

-## The locked room 'Stop doubting and believe'
+## The Word 1-2-1

-#### The stone which the builders has rejected has become the head of the corner.
-This is the Lord's doing; it is marvellous in our eyes.
+#### God has breathed life into all Scripture.
+It is useful for teaching us what is true.
+It is useful for correcting our mistakes.
+It is useful for making our lives whole again.
+It is useful for training us to do what is right.
-##### Psalm 118:24-25
+##### 2 Timothy 3:16 (NIRV)

 ---